open-metadata/OpenMetadata/docs/integrations/connectors/delta-lake.md

 ---
 description: >-
-  This guide will help you install and configure the SingleStore connector and run metadata ingestion workflows manually.
+  This guide will help you install and configure the Delta Lake connector and run metadata ingestion workflows manually.
 ---

-# SingleStore
+# Delta Lake

 ## Requirements

-Using the OpenMetadata SingleStore connector requires supporting services and software.
+Using the OpenMetadata Delta Lake connector requires supporting services and software.
 Please ensure your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.

 ### OpenMetadata (version 0.8.0 or later)